 FCI Danbury is a proud member of the Bureau’s Northeast Region.
 The institution is comprised of a low-security FCI housing male offenders, a Federal Satellite Low (FSL) housing female offenders, and a minimum-security Federal Prison Camp (FPC) housing female offenders.

 The Federal Correctional Institution, located in Danbury, Connecticut, was opened on August 6, 1940, as a minimum security facility for men.
 In 1982, the Federal Prison Camp was established adjacent to the FCI.
 Other than the foundation, the Camp was constructed entirely by staff and inmate workers.
 The FPC was re-designated as a female facility in 1988.
 In February 1994, the FCI was re-designated as a female facility.
 It reverted back to a male facility in 2014.
-The LeRoy S. Sipe Training Center was completed in August 1990, with the Wee Wisdom Day Care located on the main floor.
+The LeRoy S. Sipe Training Center was completed in August 1990, with the Wee Wisdom Day Care (now closed) located on the main floor.
 FCI Danbury was the first facility in the Bureau to establish a day care program for staff.
 In 2017, FSL Danbury opened as the first institution to introduce the FIT (Female Integrated Treatment) Program.
 This was the BOP's first ever programming facility, where the entire FSL is considered a therapeutic community including a Residential Drug Abuse Program, a Mental Health Step Down Program, a Resolve Program (trauma treatment) and a Peer Support Program, and all incarcerated individuals housed there are involved in some aspect of treatment.